 This page has information about using the collectd agent with the StatsD plugin and Sumo’s collectd output plugin to send StatsD metrics to the Sumo service.

-- To implement this capability, follow the instructions Steps 1 through 4 in Using collectd for Metrics to:
+- To implement this capability, follow the instructions Steps 1 through 4 in the CollectD plugin README to:

 - Install the collectd agent.